 So Amber is indirectly telling the reader that her life is now over, and that she's never going to see her friends again and all the little things she misses about New York City.
 She's sitting next to her brother, David, who is fourteen and reading an adventure book about dragons and castles.
 I think M.D.
-Spencer is getting a fourteen-year-old mixed up with a ten-year-old.
+Spenser is getting a fourteen-year-old mixed up with a ten-year-old.
 Not that I don't like dragons and castle, even now, but you'll see what I mean as I go along.

 So Amber reveals that they moved because her dad got mugged and stopped feeling safe, because he never expected that such a thing could happen in New York.
 It's honestly too shocking for me to fully comprehend.
 But anyways, now he's working at a different newspaper.
 And there's another thing that Amber and Nicole have in common.
 I'm sensing a pattern.